Sakorona/SDVMods/DynamicNightTime/README.md

 This mod alters three functions in Game1 - isNightOut, GameClock, getStartingToGetDarkTime, getTrulyDarkTime.
 They will still return the same variables and generally the same intended use.

 ## Changelog
+1.2
+ - restructured the change so it flows better in morning and night
+ - fixed the flash issues

 1.2-beta.1
  - updated morning darkness to be more obvious
  - the spouse's room now properly responds to morning darkness